 Fischer has been busy upgrading their alpine touring (AT) boot line up with a refresh of their popular Transalp Series.
 They eliminated the Transalp Pro and made room for the Ranger Free series of boots which come in a 130, 120, 100 and 90 flex rating and are named accordingly.
 There is also a women’s version in a 110 and 90 flex.
 These new Ranger Free DYN Boots are a freeride touring boot for those who want to ski aggressively with maximized stiffness and minimal weight.
-The Travers boots remain in Fisher’s arsenal as their lightest ski touring boot and compliment the more versatile Transalp and Ranger Free options.
+The Travers boots remain in Fischer’s arsenal as their lightest ski touring boot and compliment the more versatile Transalp and Ranger Free options.
 In this review, we’ll focus on the Fischer Ranger Free 130 Walk DYN Boots and discuss how they fit, walk and ski.

 The Fischer Ranger Free 130 AT Boots are freeride touring boot that will take you anywhere to ski anything.